Colorado Paycheck Calculator

 - subject to Paid Family and Medical Leave (PFML)

-- no standard deductions and exemptions
+- has standard deductions

 Understanding your Colorado paycheck